artifice-idustries/docs/artificer.md

 Note: On some versions of macOS the /usr directory does not exist by default.
 If you receive the error "/usr/local/bin/artificer: No such file or directory" then you must create the directory manually before proceeding: mkdir -p /usr/local/bin.

-Note: For information on changing your PATH, please read the Wikipedia article and/or use your search engine of choice.
 ```
 now run `artificer` to begin interacting with a Stamp server.